-- Read, e.g. allow select from a space

-- Write, e.g. allow update on a space
+- 'read', e.g. allow select from a space - 'write', e.g. allow update on a space

-- Execute, e.g. allow call of a function

-- Create, e.g. allow box.schema.space.create (currently this can be granted but has no effect)

-- Alter, e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect)

-- Drop, e.g. allow box.sequence.x:drop (currently this can be granted but has no effect)

-- Usage (this will be described later)

-- Session (this will be described later)
+- 'execute', e.g. allow call of a function - 'create', e.g. allow box.schema.space.create (currently this can be granted but has no effect) - 'alter', e.g. allow box.space.x.index.y:alter (currently this can be granted but has no effect) - 'drop', e.g. allow box.sequence.x:drop (currently this can be granted but has no effect) - 'usage', e.g. whether any action is allowable regardless of other privileges (sometimes revoking 'usage' is a convenient way to block a user temporarily without dropping the user) - 'session', e.g. whether the user can 'connect'.